NachoHotz/todos/README.md

 # Todo App
 ---
-App made with plain JavaScript that allows the following features:
+App made with plain JavaScript that has the following features:

 	* Add a todo.
 	* Check a todo as completed.